Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Bivariate DeepKriging

-Although co-kriging is the best linear unbiased predictor, it suffers from several limitations.
-First, maximum likelihood estimation (MLE) for Gaussian processes requires cholesky factorization of the covariance matrix which is computationally expensive making it infeasible to implement traditional co-kriging for large datasets.
-Moreover, many real life datasets are non-Gaussian and co-kriging is not an optimal predictor in those scenarios.
+Although cokriging is the best linear unbiased predictor, it suffers from several limitations.
+First, maximum likelihood estimation (MLE) for Gaussian processes requires Cholesky factorization of the covariance matrix, which is computationally expensive, making it infeasible to implement traditional cokriging for large datasets.
+Moreover, many real-life datasets are non-Gaussian, and cokriging is not an optimal predictor in those scenarios.